-Participation in this Offering
+Participation in our IPO

-Silver Lake Partners III Cayman (AIV III), L.P. and Silver Lake Sumeru Fund Cayman, L.P. as well as each of their co-investment vehicles, which are collectively our principal shareholders and are each affiliates of certain of our directors, have agreed to purchase from us an aggregate of 1,500,000 ordinary shares, as part of this offering at the initial public offering price and on the same terms as the other purchasers in this offering, except as affiliates they will pay no underwriting spread in this offering.
-We will receive the full amount of the gross proceeds from such investment, and the shares purchased by these investors will be subject to a 180 day lockup agreement with the underwriters.
+Silver Lake Partners III Cayman (AIV III), L.P. and Silver Lake Sumeru Fund Cayman, L.P. as well as each of their co-investment vehicles, which are collectively our principal shareholders and are each affiliates of certain of our directors, purchased an aggregate of 1,500,000 ordinary shares at our IPO price of \$11.00 per share and on the same terms as the other purchasers in this offering, except as affiliates they paid no underwriting spread in our IPO.
+We received the full amount of the gross proceeds from the additional investment.